Aditya-creator173/SQL-Compiler/README.md

-# Quantum Storm SQL Lab 🚀
+# SQL Learning Lab 🚀

 A futuristic, high-end SQL learning IDE with a deep space cyber-aesthetic.
 Built with React, Vite, and Tailwind CSS.